Absolute Expressiveness of Subgraph-based Centrality Measures: Preliminaries

 \item[\textit{All-Subgraphs.}] This measure was recently introduced in the context of graph databases~\cite{RiSa20}.
-It essentially states that a vertex is more central if it participates in more connected subgraphs.
-Formally, given a graph $G$ and a vertex $v \in V(G)$, the {\em all-subgraphs centrality} of $v$ in $G$ is defined as
+It states that a vertex is more central if it participates in more connected subgraphs.
+Formally, given a graph $G$ and a vertex $v \in V(G)$, the {\em all-subgraphs centrality} of $v$ in $G$ is

-\item[\textit{Closeness.}] This is a well-known measure introduced back in 1960s~\cite{Sabi66}.
+\item[\textit{Closeness.}] This is a well-known measure introduced back in the 1960s~\cite{Sabi66}.
 It is usually called a geometrical measure since it relies on the distance inside a graph.
 It essentially states that the closer a vertex is to everyone in the graph the more central it is.
-Formally, given a graph $G$ and a vertex $v \in V(G)$, the {\em closeness centrality} of $v$ in $G$ is defined as the ratio
+Formally, given a graph $G$ and a vertex $v \in V(G)$, the {\em closeness centrality} of $v$ in $G$ is the ratio

 Let us clarify that we define the sum of distances inside a component of $G$ since the distance between two vertices in different components of $G$ is by definition infinite. \end{description}